mpflynnx/c-programming/docs/dynamically-allocated-memory.md

 numbers = realloc(numbers, sizeof(int) * size);
 ```

 We firstly use `malloc` to create a block of memory to store integers at the given size.
 Function `realloc` can then be used (if required) to grow the memory block by a given size.

+Remember the original pointer address will be different if `realloc` had to move it to accommodate the larger size.

 ### Finding the average of a set of numbers.